-Police chase on Northern Motorway: Driver going the wrong way
+Police chase on Northern Motorway: Driver arrested after going the wrong way

-A driver has been spotted heading the wrong way down Auckland's Northern Motorway.
+A man has been arrested in Auckland following a dramatic pursuit along the Northern Motorway.

-A shocked motorist said she was driving north in the fast lane near Oteha Valley Rd when the car sped past down the grassy-area to the left of the motorway, heading south.
+Motorists driving northbound along the motorway were shocked to see the fleeing driver speed past them - on the wrong side of the road.

+Heading south in northbound lanes, the fleeing driver was on the grassy area to the left of the road when a shocked motorist saw him near Oteha Valley Rd.

 "He was using the side of the road of the motorway so he didn't hit the cars ... using that scrubbed up part that you might desperately pull into if you had a flat tyre," she said.